-If you are developing a mobile health app that collects, creates, or shares consumer information, use the tool on Federal Trade Commission’s website to find out when FDA, Federal Trade Commission (FTC) or Office of Civil Rights (OCR) laws apply:
+If you are developing a mobile health app that collects, creates, or shares consumer information, use the tool on Federal Trade Commission's website to find out when the FDA, Federal Trade Commission (FTC), or Office of Civil Rights (OCR) laws apply:

 Jobs in the FDA's Digital Health Program

-The FDA seeks software engineers, Artificial Intelligence and Machine Learning engineers, security researchers, User interface and User Experience designers, product managers to be a part of the Digital Health team.
-If you are interested, email firstname.lastname@example.org with Subject: “Resume” or call (240) 402-3196.
+The FDA seeks software engineers, artificial intelligence and machine learning engineers, security researchers, user interface and user experience designers, and product managers to be a part of the Division of Digital Health.
+If you are interested, email firstname.lastname@example.org with Subject: "Resume."

 For more information about the duties, read the digital health job description.

 - Report on Non-Device Software Functions: Impact to Health and Best Practices - December 2018